scrapinghub/splash/docs/scripting-binary-data.rst

-When returned directly, a binary object data is used as-is for the response body, and Content-Type HTTP header is set to the content-type of a binary object (unless overridden by :ref:`splash-set-result-content-type`).
+When returned directly, a binary object data is used as-is for the response body, and Content-Type HTTP header is set to the content-type of a binary object.
 So in the previous example the result will be a PNG image with a proper Content-Type header.

 To construct your own binary objects use :ref:`treat-as-binary` function.
 For example, let's return a 1x1px black GIF image as a response: